emilyau1-ui/jpc_hubspot_analysis_final.ipynb/README.md

 - `Number of Sales Activities`, `Number of times contacted`, `Number of Associated Deals`
 - `Marketing emails opened`, `Marketing emails clicked`, `Marketing emails replied`
 - Pipeline stage date columns (e.g., `Date entered "Customer (Lifecycle Stage Pipeline)"`)

-The notebook uses only columns that are present in the file, so it will not break if some fields are missing from a different export.

 ---